 For more details, please see Diversity KPIs.

-The Ricoh Group implements measures to promote understanding of SOGI(LGBTQ+) to create a workplace environment where everyone can feel safe and show their individuality.
+The Ricoh Group implements measures to promote understanding of SOGI(LGBTQ+ community) to create a workplace environment where everyone can feel safe and show their individuality.

 We also provide seminars and e-learning training for Group employees in Japan.

-In addition, we have also established a consultation desk for human rights, harassment, and SOGI(LGBTQ+), and have started to add gender-free washrooms and changing rooms.
+In addition, we have also established a consultation desk for human rights, harassment, and SOGI(LGBTQ+ community), and have started to add gender-free washrooms and changing rooms.

 We work on creating work environments where rehired employees can play active roles by utilizing the expertise and skills they have cultivated.
 We have adopted flexible time work, remote work, short work, and other work style systems to realize diverse work styles for employees.
 We also offer in-house recruitment and in-house secondary jobs to provide opportunities to employees to choose workplaces where they can demonstrate their skills and experience.
 Many employees continue working with a sense of fulfillment in the Group after their retirement.